anuket-project/anuket-specifications/doc/ref_cert/RC2/chapters/chapter01.md

 <a name="1.3"></a>
 ## 1.3 Principles and Guidelines

-The objectives of the Reference Conformance is to deliver a validated set of test cases to validate implementations against the reference architecture which satisfies infrastructure needs for CNF-developer teams.
+The objectives of the Reference Conformance for cloud infrastrucute is to verify implementations against the reference architecture which satisfies infrastructure needs for CNFs.

+The objectives of the Reference Conformance for CNFs is to verify CNF implementations consume resources and behave as expected against the reference architecture.

-These core principles will guide CFV verification deliverables:
+These core principles will guide RC2 deliverables:

+- RC-2 requirements are derived from RM and RA-2 which specify infrastructure capabilities which include compute, memory, storage resource capabilities, performance optimization capabilities, monitoring capabilities.

+- Requirements in the RM and RAs that are performance related may not have minimum perfromance criteria identified but where feasible will have tests with metrics to show relevant capabilities are present and working as expected.

+- Must/shall conformance criteria are testable as pass/fail and ensure requirement are met to ensure minimum thresholds of functional operability and/or performance behavior.
+This is the focus of RC-2 since this is what will drive a commercially significant badging program.

+- Should/may conformance criteria may be testable or non-testable and provide recommendations or best-practices for functional operability and/or performance behavior.
+These criteria and associated tests can be very useful for developing, evaluating or deploying a cloud infrastructure but are not critical to a commercially significant badging program.

 <a name="1.3.1"></a>
 ### 1.3.1 Overarching Standards and Goals